 or F) or any of the louder European pipes such as the Spanish gaïta, (C or D) Breton veuze (G, A, Bb,

 B, C) etc. is possible and recommended.
-As

 far as playing with fiddles, accordions (recommended if you're not playing with pipers), or other "standard" instruments